nishithpandey/NanoRaft/site-src/src/docs/tutorial-building-an-atomic-register.md

   query-workload by utilizing followers.
 We can also utilize `Ordered` to achive monotonic reads and read your writes.

-MicroRaft also employs leader stickiness and auto-demotion of leaders on loss of majority heartbeats.
+NanoRaft also employs leader stickiness and auto-demotion of leaders on loss of majority heartbeats.
 Leader stickiness means that a follower does not vote for another Raft node before the *leader heartbeat timeout* elapses after the last received *Append Entries* or *Install Snapshot* RPC.
 Dually, a leader Raft node